Cherrymood/react-todo/README.md

 ## Features

 - Add new tasks to your todo list
-- Mark tasks as completed
 - Delete tasks from your list
+- Sorting tasks
+- Search tasks
+- Pagination
+- SQL db
 - Responsive design for mobile and desktop use

 ## Technologies Used